Special offer

 How does a recruiter or recruitment consultant work with a hiring manager?

-A recruitment consultant, or a recruiter, works alongside a hiring manager to find better potential candidates, speeding up the hiring process to the point of organising interviews.
+A recruitment consultant, or a recruiter, works alongside a hiring manager to find better potential candidates, speeding up the recruitment process to the point of organising interviews.
 Depending on their seniority and fields of interest, recruitment consultants may have a very deep knowledge of the job market, as well as specialist knowledge of niche areas.

 A recruitment consultant may be especially useful if you are looking to hire a candidate with specialised skills and experience, such as for an executive role.
 In this case, you may want to discuss with them the possibility of headhunting.